Dimensional fact model

 The dimensional fact model (DFM) is an ad hoc and graphical formalism specifically devised to support the conceptual modeling phase in a data warehouse project.
-DFM is extremely intuitive and can be used by analysts and non-technical users as well.
+DFM can be used by analysts and non-technical users as well.
 A short-term working is sufficient to realize a clear and exhaustive representation of multidimensional concepts (e.g., attributes, measures and hierarchies).
 It can be used from the initial data warehouse life-cycle steps, to rapidly devise a conceptual model to share with customers.

 Data warehouses (DWs) are databases used by decision makers to analyze the status and the development of an organization.
 DWs are based on large amounts of data integrated from heterogeneous sources into multidimensional databases, and they are optimized for accessing data in a way that comes naturally to human analysts (e.g., OLAP applications).

 Data in a DW are organized according to the multidimensional model, that hinges on the concepts of fact (a focus of interest for the decision-making process, such as sales and orders) and dimension (a coordinate for analyzing a fact, such as time, customer, and product).
 Each fact is quantified through a set of numerical measures, such as the quantity of product sold, the price of products, etc.

 DW design and development require ad hoc methodologies and an appropriate life-cycle.